lrfinotti/cybr201_book/14-Square_Roots.md

 4) $\left(\dfrac{a}{b_1b_2}\right) = \left(\dfrac{a}{b_1}\right) \cdot \left(\dfrac{a}{b_2}\right)$.
 :::

 All of these are straight-forward to prove, but we will leave it to the interested reader to try to do it on their own.
-But, what makes it useful is the fact that [](th-qr) can be extended to the Jacobi symbol:
+But, what makes it useful is the fact that {prf:ref}`th-qr` can be extended to the Jacobi symbol:

 :::{prf:theorem} Quadratic Reciprocity for Jacobi Symbol
 :label: th-qr-jacobi